A border collie is one of the working dogs which was used and bred for herding purposes within the Scottish borders, mostly for sheep.

-In seizure, a sudden and uncontrollable electrical disturbance happens in the brain, which results in the change of behavior, feelings, movement, and levels of consciousness.
+In a seizure, a sudden and uncontrollable electrical disturbance happens in the brain, which results in a change of behavior, feelings, movement, and levels of consciousness.

 Secondary Epilepsy: In secondary epilepsy, the seizures are caused by something else like a toxin or an infection.
 No matter what type of epilepsy is, repeated seizures are a nightmare for a dog and its owner.

-Because repeated seizures are the confirmation of having epilepsy in your Border Collie, you should concern with your veterinary immediately.
+Because repeated seizures are the confirmation of having epilepsy in your Border Collie, you should concern with your veterinarian immediately.

 Hypothyroidism is a situation in which the thyroid glands don’t produce enough amount of thyroid hormones.
 As thyroid hormones mainly deal with the metabolism of a body.